-Director – Robert Stevenson, Screenplay – John Whedon, Based on the Novel The Lost Ones by Ian Cameron, Producer – Winston Hibler, Photography – Frank Phillips, Music – Maurice Jarre, Visual Effects – Art Cruickshank & Peter Ellenshaw, Special Effects – Danny Lee, Makeup – Robert J. Schiffer, Production Design – Ellenshaw.
-Production Company – Disney
+Director – Robert Stevenson, Screenplay – John Whedon, Based on the Novel The Lost Ones by Ian Cameron, Producer – Winston Hibler, Photography – Frank Phillips, Music – Maurice Jarre, Visual Effects – Art Cruickshank & Peter Ellenshaw, Special Effects – Danny Lee, Makeup – Robert J. Schiffer, Production Design – Peter Ellenshaw.
+Production Company – Disney.

 Donald Sinden (Sir Anthony Ross), David Hartman (Professor John Ivarsson), Jacques Marin (Captain Brieux), David Gwillim (Donald Ross), Agneta Eckemyr (Freyja), Mako (Oomiak), Gunnar Ohlund (Godi)